chef/chef-workstation/www/site/content/docs/chef-workstation/about.md

 +++

 Start your infrastructure automation quickly and easily with Chef Workstation.
-Chef Workstation give you everything you need to get started with Chef &#8212; ad hoc remote execution, remote scanning, configuration tasks, cookbook creation tools as well as robust dependency and testing software &#8212; all in one easy-to-install package.
+Chef Workstation gives you everything you need to get started with Chef &#8212; ad hoc remote execution, remote scanning, configuration tasks, cookbook creation tools as well as robust dependency and testing software &#8212; all in one easy-to-install package.

-Chef Workstation replaces ChefDK, combining all the existing features with the new features such as ad-hoc task support and the new Chef Workstation desktop application.
+Chef Workstation replaces ChefDK, combining all the existing features with new features, such as ad-hoc task support and the new Chef Workstation desktop application.
 Chef will continue to maintain ChefDK, but new development will take place in Chef Workstation without backporting features.

 ## Open Source